 Payments of interest made in respect of Notes issued by BATNF or BATCAP, each, in this section and the next section, referred to as an Issuer and, together, the Issuers ("Non-UK Notes"), may be paid by the Issuers without withholding or deduction for or on account of United Kingdom income tax except in circumstances when such interest has a United Kingdom source.
-Interest on Non-UK Notes may have a United Kingdom source; for example, interest on Non-UK Notes principally funded by assets situated in the United Kingdom may have a United Kingdom source.
+Interest on Non-UK Notes may have a United Kingdom source if, for example, the interest on the Non-UK Notes is principally funded by assets situated in the United Kingdom.